lcpriest/ember-form-for-intl/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-form-for.svg)](http://emberobserver.com/addons/ember-form-for)

 This Ember.js addon will give you a simple way to build forms.
-It supports all HTML5 input types, textarea and select.
+* Supports all HTML5 input types, textarea and select
+* Is built with data down - actions up in mind
+* Has basic accessibility support

 __WARNING__: This addon uses __contextual helpers__ and is therefore only compatible with apps built with Ember.js version __2.3__ and up.